resbaz/2015-02-11-instructor-training/intro.md

 [This paper](http://f1000research.com/articles/3-62/v1) documents the history of the organisation.

-#### In Australia and New Zealand
+##### Australia and New Zealand

 In early February 2013, Damien Irving and Joshua Madin pooled their funds and got Greg Wilson (Founder and Executive Director of Software Carpentry) out to Australia to run a workshop for Genes to Geoscience at Macquarie University and the AMOS conference in Melbourne.
-Those were the first ever workshops outside of North American and Europe.
+Those were the first ever workshops outside of North America and Europe.

 Since that initial spark of activity there's been another 15 workshops in Aus/NZ and there's a dozen active instructors.